 The Residential Equipment Replacement Rebate Program provides rebates on energy efficient eligible units such as Furnaces, Boilers, Heat Recovery Ventilators, and Hot Water Heaters.
-The rebate program will be offered until June 30, 2022.

 The Program is only available through a participating SaskEnergy Residential Network Member.
 Please reach out to your local contractor who will apply on your behalf.
 To learn more about air sealing, please visit: